imqcam/documentation/docs/infrastructure/girder.md

 ## User Interface

-The HTMDEC data portal user interface is illustrated in {numref}`data-portal-fig`.
+The IMQCAM data portal user interface is illustrated in {numref}`data-portal-fig`.
 Users can currently authenticate (a) using their institutional credentials via the Globus Auth and the Oauth2 plugin (note: any Oauth2 provider can be configured). """ Seedling data is organized into collections